Livin' Joy

-Livin' Joy was an international Eurodance act that formed in 1994.
-It primarily consisted of American vocalist Tameko Star and Italian producers Paolo and Gianni Visnadi.
+Livin' Joy are an Italian and American Eurodance act that formed in 1994.
+It primarily consists of American vocalist Tameko Star and previously Italian producers Paolo and Gianni Visnadi.

-In 1994, the group debuted with Janice Robinson serving as the group's vocalist alongside the Visnadi brothers as producers.
+In 1994, the group debuted with Janice Robinson serving as the group's first American vocalist alongside the Visnadi brothers as producers.
 They released the single "Dreamer" that year, which became a number one hit on the UK Singles Chart and US Billboard Dance Club Songs chart.
 In 1995, Robinson departed from the group and was replaced the following year by American singer Tameko Star, with whom Livin' Joy released the album Don't Stop Movin (1996).
 The album spawned a string of hit singles including "Don't Stop Movin'", "Follow the Rules", and "Where Can I Find Love".

 History

 1994–1995: Janice Robinson and "Dreamer"

 Livin' Joy was first fronted by American singer Janice Robinson, with the Italian brothers Paolo and Gianni Visnadi providing production.
 The group released their first single, "Dreamer", through Undiscovered Recordings in 1994.
 That year, the song reached number 1 on the U.S. Hot Dance Club Play chart.
 "Dreamer" entered the Billboard Hot 100 in early 1995, peaked at number 72, and spent seventeen weeks on the chart.
 The song had a more successful run in the United Kingdom, first peaking at number 18 in 1994 and then hitting the number 1 spot after being reissued in 1995.
 It was later certified platinum in the country.
 The Visnadi brothers had intended to work further with Robinson, but when she was offered a contract for another song, she rejected the proposal as she felt its terms were unfavorable.
 Robinson confirmed her departure from the group in April 1995.